Purwodadi (town)

 Purwodadi is a town and a district in Grobogan Regency, of which it is the administrative capital.
-It is located to the south east of Semarang, the capital of Central Java, Indonesia.
-It covers an area of 78.12 km2, and had a population of 139,387 at the 2020 Census.
+It is located southeast of Semarang, the capital of Central Java, Indonesia.
+It covers an area of 78.12 km2 and had a population of 139,387 at the 2020 Census.
 It is also well known for tauco, a soya bean sauce, and swieke, a frog legs dish.

-The east side of the district is geographically a valley area between two rocky mountains, Kendeng to the south and Pegunungan Kapur Utara to the north.
-The mountains have teak and mahogany forests.
+The Eastern district is geographically a valley between two rocky mountains, Kendeng to the south and Pegunungan Kapur Utara to the north.
+The hills have teak and mahogany forests.
 The valley is used for agriculture and spreads from the west to the east.
-The area has many rivers, highways and railways.
+The area has many rivers, highways, and railways.